tab1-web/faq/docs/signature/faq.md

 ### Are there any shadow tickets / cat weapons / adventurer weapons?
-No, Shadow Weapons are Interlude, Adventurer Weapons are from an event which is not enabled.
+Shadow Weapons are in Interlude, Cat Weapons or Adventurer Weapons are enabled.

 ### Newbie Buffs
 Available from the Newbie Guide NPC.